 However, customer centricity is more than a service or a sales channel.
 It is part of the organizational culture, strategies and philosophy of the company.
 The concept covers all areas and requires the collaboration of all employees.

-It also includes a multichannel communication strategy so that potential customers can reach the company through any medium.
+It also includes a multichannel communication strategy so potential customers can reach the company through any medium.

 - Align your company with the customer.